MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

     SONAR_FEATURE = 0x20
 ```

-The "constants" are all defined as class variables within the PrivateConstants class.
+The "constants" are defined as class variables within the PrivateConstants class.

 ##### Command IDs
 The first section of the file defines the command IDs.
 These values must match those
 [defined in the server](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L128).
-When adding a new feature, make sure that server command ID is updated with the same
+When adding a new feature, update the server command
-value.
+ID with the same value.
 Add the new feature ID after the last feature ID.
-This will maintain using the
-command ID as index.
+Doing so will maintain using the command ID as an index.

 ###### _SONAR SIDEBAR_

 There are three command IDs associated with the HC-SR04 device.

-* SONAR_NEW - commands the server to add a new entry in its "sonar table" and to
+* SONAR_NEW - commands the server to add a new entry to its
-  immediately start monitoring device.
+ "sonar table" and to start monitoring the device immediately.
 * SONAR_DISABLE - commands the server to stop sending sonar reports.
 * SONAR_ENABLE - commands the server to send sonar reports.